ashuio/shavee/README.md

 If you want to use Multiple keys on the same dataset (eg. backup keys) it is required for you to program SAME fresh HMAC secrets on all those keys.

+NOTE: You will need to use the manual unlock options if you want to use a diffrent key as auto mode looks for keys by serial.

 Yubikey mode is set with the `-y` flag.

+If diffrent datasets require diffrent keys you can plug all of them together.

 In this mode the program looks for a Yubikey on login and uses it's HMAC mode along with your password to derive the final encryption key.

 Yubikey HMAC Slot can be set with the `-s` flag, defaults to SLOT 2